-Adult beetles emerge between seven and nine days later to mate and start laying eggs about ten days after emergence.
-At an optimum temperature of around 28°C, the life cycle takes approximately one month.
-Chilocorus beetles live for between four and eight weeks.
+Adult beetles emerge 7-9 days later to mate and the females soon start laying eggs.
+At an optimum temperature of around 28°C the life cycle takes approximately 1 month.
+Chilocorus beetles live for 4-8 weeks.

 Armoured scale insects, including:

-Chemical control of scale pests is difficult because they have hard, waxy protective covers and remain stationary for most of their lives.
-The development of resistance to pesticides by scale insects is an increasing problem in many regions.
+- Chemical control of scale pests is difficult because they have hard, waxy protective covers and remain stationary for most of their lives

-Like most beneficial insects, chilocorus prefer environments protected from extremes of heat and low humidity and free from dust and toxic pesticides.
-They can be used in enclosed and in orchard situations.
+Like most beneficial insects, Chilocorus prefer environments protected from dust and extremes of heat and low humidity.
+They can be used in enclosed and outdoor situations.

 Recommended release rates

 Unlike chemicals, when it comes to beneficials, more is always better.
 However, they are costly to produce and our goal is to achieve the best results at minimal expense.
 There are many factors to consider, including the value of the crop, the severity of the pest outbreak and the activity (or otherwise) of naturally occurring beneficial species.